rvrnjn594/high-level-design/10-key-value-store/02-design-of-key-value-store.md

  It's done by the system if the store is configured with a weaker data consistency model.
  For example, in eventual consistency, there might be more than one value returned against a key.

+      key - it's the key against which we want to get value

 **The put function**
 The API call to put the value into the system should look like this: